 There is a Better Way to Start a Credit Repair Business Anyway

 For years I’ve been making videos and writing blogs about the challenges of starting a credit repair business on your own.
 And, in just about every video or blog, I’ve warned about knowing and following the law.
 But in addition to that, why would you want to spend the time, energy, effort, and money to set up everything for a startup credit repair business on your own?
 The software, the merchant services, pulling credit, websites, AND getting an attorney to advise you on the law.
 Especially when there’s a much faster, less expensive, less time-intensive, and safer and legal way to start a credit repair business.

-Our parent company has been in business since 2004.
+The company we partner with to deliver services to our clients, MWR Financial, has been in business since 2017.
+Their credit restoration service is CROA and RESPA compliant.
 Everything is already set up for you.
-It takes about 90 minutes to complete that set up when you start, not 90 days.
-To start with us it’s $299 not thousands of dollars.
-You don’t need software, you don’t need merchant services, you don’t need to find a way to pull credit, you don’t need to build a website because it’s all provided to you.
-And, you have trained staff at our corporate office that pulls credit, analyzes credit reports, and drafts dispute letters.
-You even have a Customer Support team available to provide top-notch customer service to your clients Monday through Friday.
+To start with us it’s less than $150 not thousands of dollars.
+You don’t need software, you don’t need merchant services, you don’t need to find a way to pull credit, and you don’t need to build a website because it’s all provided to you.
+And, you have experts that analyze credit reports, and drafts dispute letters.
+And licensed financial experts like CPAs and CFPs that deliver other services to your clients.